Enzo Jannacci: Career

-Between 1968 and 1972 Jannacci temporarily slowed his activities focusing on his activity as a doctor; during these years he however appeared as leading actor in two films, Mario Monicelli's Le coppie (in the segment Il frigorifero) and Marco Ferreri's L'udienza.
+Between 1968 and 1972 Jannacci temporarily slowed his activities focusing on his activity as a doctor; during these years he however appeared as leading actor in two films, Mario Monicelli's Man and Wife (in the segment Il frigorifero) and Marco Ferreri's The Audience.
 In 1973 he wrote the comedy play Il poeta e il contadino, that was later turned in a TV-series broadcast by RAI, and in 1974 he wrote, together with Beppe Viola, the book L'incompiuter.
 In these years he also successfully composed several film soundtracks, including Mario Monicelli's Come Home and Meet My Wife and the Academy Award-nominated Lina Wertmüller's Seven Beauties.
 In 1975 he published the album Quelli che... and the eponymous single became one of his most known songs, especially thanks to the variety show Quelli che... il Calcio that used it as the theme song for eight years.

 In 1977 Mina covered ten songs of Jannacci in the album Mina quasi Jannacci, including a duet with the songwriter in the song "E l'era tardi".
 In 1978 he composed the soundtrack and collaborated to the screenplay of Saxofone, the directorial debut of his longtime friend Renato Pozzetto.
 In 1979, after several years off, he went back to make live concerts.
 In these years he also collaborated with Paolo Conte, singing successful songs such as "Sudamerica" and "Bartali".

 In 1980 Jannacci released the album Ci vuole orecchio that, pulled by the title song, achieved excellent sales.
 In 1982 he hosted the variety television Gran simpatico; the same year he reformed the musical duo with Giorgio Gaber for the EP Ja-Ga Brothers.
-Starting from the second half of eighties he focused his activity on stage leading several recitals.
+Starting from the second half of the eighties he focused his activity on stage leading several recitals.
 In 1989 he entered the Sanremo Music Festival with the critically appreciated song "Se me lo dicevi prima"; he came back to Sanremo three more times, in 1990 with "La fotografia" (which won the Critics Award, and was translated in English by Ute Lemper, that recorded with title The Photograph), in 1994 with "I soliti accordi", a duet with the comedian Paolo Rossi, and in 1998 with "Quando il musicista ride".
 In 1996 he hosted, together with Piero Chiambretti, the Raitre late night show Il laureato.